HCC is committed to accessibility and inclusion, and to ensuring that all are able to participate in college programs, activities, and events.

 Following is information we hope you will find useful in planning your visit to HCC.

-The college provides reasonable accommodations to students with documented disabilities in accordance with the Americans with Disabilities Act (ADA).
+The college provides reasonable accommodations to students with documented disabilities and those who are Deaf/Hard of Hearing in accordance with the Americans with Disabilities Act (ADA).
 Student accommodations are arranged through the college's Office for Students with Disabilities & Deaf Services.

 Faculty & Staff

 As a public institution, HCC welcomes thousands of visitors to our campus each year.
 Whether you are a prospective student (or a friend or family member) or here to attend a meeting, conference, or cultural event, we hope to make your visit as enjoyable as possible.
 If you anticipate needing a reasonable accommodation for an HCC event, please contact the event sponsor in advance of your visit.